knoxa/war-diary/11-Bde/1917/index.md

-# 11<sup>th</sup> Brigade War Diary, 1917
+# 11<sup>th</sup> Brigade, 1917

-Selected transcripts from the 11<sup>th</sup> Infantry Brigade War Diary for 1917, held at The National Archive (TNA).
-There is a [catalogue](index.xhtml) of the relevant source PDF files downloaded from TNA.
-Links to transcribed documents are below.
+See the [catalogue](1917-index.xhtml) of source PDF files which includes links to the documents that have been transcribed.
+Additionally, links to selected transcripts are below.

 ## Monthly Diary Entries